 4. Describe and present evidence of ideation and process in creating.

 - Ideation and Process

-- Describe how you, the art teacher, planned out the lesson and evaluated this art project at the end of the lesson.
+5. Describe how you, the art teacher, planned out the lesson and evaluated this art project at the end of the lesson.

 -Provide the assessment instruments, including pre-assessment, ongoing- (if any) and post-assessment rubrics.
 Make this information large enough to read at a distance.

-6. All art work should be matted or mounted and clearly labeled.
-Students, parents, and school officials should be invited with an official invitation you provide to them in advance.
+Students, parents, and school officials should be invited with an official invitation you provide them in advance.
 (Provide directions and a map.)
-The exhibition and reception information:

-In the videos below, student-teachers provide an overview of an elementary and middle art experience.
+In the videos below, student-teachers provide an overview of elementary and middle art experience.

 In the videos below, student-teachers talk about assessment and “negotiating” with students to honor choice in the art classroom.